Kunal8744/Kunal_portfolio/README.md

-# [Project 1: Developed software that capable of detecting a person has cancer diagnostics or  in python]
+# Project : Developed software that capable of detecting a person has cancer diagnostics or not in python

 Automatic Cancer Diagnostic
 Project description• Developed software that capable of detecting a person has cancer diagnostics or  in python